 So is small incision lenticule extraction (SMILE) or LASIK the right eye surgery for you?
 It is important to get a comprehensive professional assessment and a detailed eye examination from a trusted ophthalmologist or surgeon to determine if you are a good fit for either procedure, or an entirely different one.
 This professional recommendation will be catered to your unique needs, including the type of visual correction needed and your lifestyle.

-As comparable procedures, we believe that both SMILE and LASIK are excellent refractive laser surgery options and both are proudly offered by the doctors at Heart of Texas Eye Institute.
+As comparable procedures, we believe that both SMILE and LASIK are excellent refractive laser surgery options and both are proudly offered by the doctors at Heart of Texas Eye Care.
 Since SMILE and LASIK are each trusted and proven, we are confident that either one will provide life-changing improvements to your vision and quality of life.

 To see if LASIK or SMILE are right for you, please call us or request a free consultation.